Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

   <div class="ui info message">
     <h4 class="ui header">Advanced Usage</h4>
     <p>In addition to the paths set in <code>semantic.json</code>, you can serve files to a second location, for example, a docs instance by using a separate config file <code>tasks/admin/docs.json</code>.
-Using the documentation may work well internally for creating an style guide, while updating theme designs for your project.</p>
+Using a copy of the SUI documentation may work well internally for creating a style guide to hack on the theme designs for your project.</p>
     <div class="bash code">
       gulp serve-docs
       gulp build-docs